c-hive/guides/node/file-structure.md

 #### Additional folders
 - *configs*:
 	- Configuration files.
-	- Usually variables, JSON files and so forth.
+	- Usually JSON structured files or exported variables.
 	- For example `EnvironmentVariables.js`, that provides the essential variables for the initialization process.
 - *routes*:
 	- *Express* routes.